dart-lang/site-www/src/tools/pub/cmd/pub-downgrade.md

 For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).

-`--offline`
-: Use locally cached packages instead of accessing the network.

-`--no-offline`
+`--[no]-offline`
-: Connect to the network to check for hosted dependencies.
-This is the default setting.
+: By default, pub connects to the network to check for hosted dependencies (`--no-offline`).
+To use cached packages instead, use `--offline`.

 `--dry-run` or `-n`
-: Report what dependencies would change but would not change any.
+: Report what dependencies would change but don't change any.

 <aside class="alert alert-info" markdown="1">